7 Aum Arivu: Release

-7 Aum Arivu was considered as one of the anticipated films in Tamil cinema owing to the actor-director's previous successful collaboration with Ghajini (2005).
-The film was originally intended to release theatrically in the summer (April–June) of 2011, but was delayed as the production was not completed on time to meet that release window.
+7 Aum Arivu was considered a highly anticipated film in Tamil cinema, owing to the previous successful collaboration of Suriya and Murugadoss with Ghajini.
+The film was originally intended to release theatrically in the summer (April–June) of 2011, but was delayed as production was not completed on time to meet that release window.
 Udhayanidhi then confirmed that the film would be released on Diwali (26 October 2011).
 The film's promotional material created anticipation among film buffs to know about Bodhidharma's history.

-The film was set to clash with Velayudham and Ra.One.
-Udhayanidhi then announced that the film would be opened a day prior, with paid premieres being held across Chennai city and suburbs.
+The film was set to clash with Velayudham and the Hindi film Ra.One.
+Udhayanidhi then announced that the film would be opened a day prior (25 October), with paid premieres being held across Chennai city and suburbs.
 The film was given a U certificate by the Central Board of Film Certification, but did not get the 30 percent entertainment tax waiver until more than 100 days after release.
-A special screening was shown to Kamal Haasan, who is Shruti's father.
+A special screening was held for Shruti Haasan's father, actor Kamal Haasan.

 The film was the largest release in Suriya's career, opening with 1000 prints worldwide, with 400 prints in Tamil Nadu alone.
 In Chennai, the film released in 51 screens.
 It was dubbed into Telugu as 7th Sense and had the second largest release in Andhra Pradesh for a dubbed film by opening up in 400 screens across the state.
 The Kerala distribution rights were acquired by Ravi of Divya Pictures for ₹2.5 crore and was released in over 100 screens.
 The producers also planned for a Hindi dubbed version, owing to Murugadoss' popularity in North India after the success of Ghajini (2008), but that did not happen.
-In Malaysia, the film was released in record 53 screens.
+In Malaysia, the film was released in a then-record 53 screens.
 In the United States, the film was released in 50 screens for both Tamil and Telugu versions.

+Upon its release in Sri Lanka, 7 Aum Arivu underwent censorship, wherein dialogues deemed pro-Tamil or politically sensitive were removed from the theatrical cuts.
+The Hindu Makkal Katchi (HMK) criticized the filmmakers for agreeing to these cuts, arguing it favored box office profit over the Tamil pride theme marketed in India.
+However, after Udhayanidhi promised not to release future Tamil films in Sri Lanka, HMK dropped their decision to protest against the film.